lfbraz/azureml-inference-spark/README.md

 ```

 ### Register the environment

 Now we have created the environment with all dependencies we need we can simply register it to be able to use when necessary.

 `my_spark_env.register(workspace)`

 ## Deploy from an environment

-TO get this environment we can use `Environment.get` from azureml-sdk as well, so we can get the freezed environment to reuse it when it's being defined the **Inference Config** in the deployment process.
+To get this environment we can use `Environment.get` from azureml-sdk as well, so we can get the freezed environment to reuse it when it's being defined the **Inference Config** in the deployment process.

 ```python
 from azureml.core.environment import Environment